FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/the-farmbot-web-app/logs.md

 ![log settings menu](_images/log_settings_menu.png)

-{%
-include callout.html
-type="warning"
-title="Warning"
-content="The firmware sends a high volume of messages during normal FarmBot OS communication.
-Logging these messages may slow down the web app considerably.
-It is recommended to use this toggle sparingly and disable `Received` logs when you are done."
-%}

 # Log limits
 In order to provide the best possible web application experience to all users, we have implemented the following limitations to the number of logs a FarmBot can store to the web app within a given time period.